How to Create Effective Survey Questions

 Survey Question Types & How to Use Them

 Now you know how to put together a good survey question and have a specific goal.
-Next up, we’ll run through some of the types of questions and go over when to use them with some practical examples.
+Next up, we’ll run through some of the formats of questions and go over when to use them with some practical examples.

 When using the examples below, try to stick to the same question type per survey.
 If you use many different types of questions within one survey, it can be a little confusing for the recipient.